 As long as the cost of per diem is lower than the GSA guideline amount, no receipts are needed.
 However, if costs exceed this amount, the proof will need to be given to show the overage for tax purposes.

-You can make things easier by using software designed to track receipts and expenses.
+You can make things easier by using an expense management software designed to track receipts and expenses.
 This software will give everyone a central, streamlined place to record everything they need for per diem reimbursement.

 Your HR department should keep up-to-date with any changes that the IRS may make in regards to per diem.
 Use the GSA website as a guide to help you determine your reimbursement rates based on location.